 You’re required to submit SBA Form 159 if you or your lender hires a loan packager, referral agent, broker, accountant, attorney, or consultant to help prepare or secure your SBA loan.
 SBA Form 159 is less common than other SBA forms, only being filled out by less than half of all SBA loan applications every year.

-If you have a credit score above 680 (check here for free), have been in business for 2+ years, are profitable, and looking to borrow up to $350k, you my qualify for a streamlined SBA loan with SmartBiz.
-They can prequalify you in minutes and get you funded fast.
+You could qualify for a streamlined SBA loan with SmartBiz, who will handle the administrative process for you.
+Typically you’ll qualify if you have a credit score above 680 (check here for free), have been in business for 2+ years, and are looking to borrow up to $350k.
+They can prequalify you in minutes and get you funded within 30 days.

 More SBA Loan Application Forms: